ahoward/mongoid-haystack/README.md

 DESCRIPTION
 -----------

-there two main pathways to understand in the code.  shit going into the index, and shit coming out.
+there two main pathways to understand in the code.

+1) shit going into the into the index.
+2) shit coming out of the index.

 shit going in entails:

-- stem and stopword the search terms.
+- stem and stopword the search terms
 - create or update a new token for each
-- create an index item reference all the tokens with precomputed scores
+- create an index item referening all the tokens with precomputed scores

 for example the terms 'dog dogs cat' might result in these tokens